-Differences Between LTL and FTL Freight Shipping
+The Difference Between LTL and Partial Shipping

 Amongst the many modes of transportation, LTL and FTL freight shipping have both proven to be useful and efficient.
 Less-than-truckload (LTL) and Full Truckload (FTL)